kantiankant/make2flake/README.md

 # make2flake

 It converts makefiles into flakes.
+> Note: it does a best-effort approximation, so be prepared to fix some things, but general syntax should be correct

 ## Features